MOHAMAD-AIMIL-MOHAMAD-ARIF/IDSafe/IDSafe System Design Documentation.md

 - Generate deviceKeyPair: { publicKey, privateKey }
 - Store privateKey in IndexedDB
-- Send publicKey to backend during device-binding
+- Send publicKey and wrappedDEK to backend during device-binding
-- Backend stores device record, binds wrapped DEK to this key
+- Backend stores device record (DeviceKey), binds wrappedDEK to this key

 **On login:**

 - WebAuthn assertion verifies identity
-- Client loads the locally stored Vault Key from secure storage for the device
+- Client loads the server-stored wrappedDEK for the device
-- Client decrypts it using devicePrivateKey
+- Client decrypts it using the IndexedDB-stored devicePrivateKey
 - DEK is now unlocked → decrypt vault entries

 **Effect on Recovery:**